-A statutory stage of consultation was carried out in accordance with the requirements prescribed in the Town and Country Planning Regulations 2012 (as amended) and the Council's Statement of Community Involvement (adopted in June 2006, and updated in 2009 and 2015).
-The consultation period ran from 13 December 2019 to 27 January 2020.
-Two drop-in events were held at the Community Room, Whitton Library, 141 Nelson Road, Whitton, TW2 7BB to enable residents and key stakeholders to speak to representatives of the Council about the draft SPD on:
+This current stage of consultation on the draft SPD is a statutory stage and is being carried out in accordance with the consultation requirements prescribed in the Town and Country Planning Regulations 2012 (as amended) and the Council's Statement of Community Involvement (adopted in June 2006, and updated in 2009 and 2015).
+All comments made at this stage will be responded to in a Schedule of Responses document and, where appropriate, changes will be made to the SPD prior to its adoption, which is anticipated to be in Spring 2020.